red-hat-data-services/NeMo-Guardrails/docs/getting-started/tutorials/nemoguard-topiccontrol-deployment.md

 If you'd like to not build TRTLLM engines from scratch every time you run the NIM container, you can cache it in the first run by just adding a flag to mount a local directory inside the docker to store the model cache.

 To achieve this, you simply need to mount the folder containing the cached TRTLLM assets onto the docker container while running it using `-v $LOCAL_NIM_CACHE:/opt/nim/.cache`.
 See below instructions for the full command.

-Important: make sure that docker has permissions to write to the cache folder (`sudo chmod 666 $LOCAL_NIM_CACHE`).
+Important: Make sure that docker has permissions to write to the cache folder (`sudo chmod 666 $LOCAL_NIM_CACHE`).

 ```bash
 ### To bind a $LOCAL_NIM_CACHE folder to "/opt/nim/.cache"